c3sare/barber-site/README.md

 <h1 align="center">
-  Barber Site with reservation system and admin panel
+  Website CMS with reservation system and admin panel
 </h1>
 <p>
 The website created dedicated to hairdressers, contains a system for booking appointments for specific hours set by the website manager using the administration panel.
 In the admin panel, we can change things like:<br/>